pbnath/kubernetes-the-hard-way/docs/13-configure-pod-networking.md

 ### Deploy Weave Network

+Some of you may have noticed the announcement that WeaveWorks is no longer trading.
+At this time, this does not mean that Weave is not a valid CNI.
+WeaveWorks software has always been and remains to be open source, and as such is still useable.
+It just means that the company is no longer providing updates.
+While it continues to be compatible with Kubernetes, we will continue to use it as the other options (e.g. Calico, Cilium) require far more configuration steps.

 Deploy weave network.
 Run only once on the `controlplane01` node.
-You will see a warning, but this is OK.
+You may see a warning, but this is OK.

 [//]: # (host:controlplane01)